R. Kelly Engaged to Joycelyn Savage - E! Online

 More details into R. Kelly's life have surfaced in the wake of his sex trafficking trial.

 In a letter to a judge dated on June 13 and recently obtained by E!
-News, aspiring singer Jocelyn Savage shared that she and the R&B singer are engaged and asked the court to hand down a more lenient prison sentence in his case.
+News, aspiring singer Joycelyn Savage shared that she and the R&B singer are engaged and asked the court to hand down a more lenient prison sentence in his case.
 The letter was filed by Kelly's legal team ahead of his sentencing.

 "My name is Joycelyn Savage, and I'm Robert Kelly's fiancé," she began in letter.
 "I'm writing this letter in support of Robert in advance of his sentencing, so I can explain to the court that I'm not the victim that the government has portrayed me to be."